 See why Hunting Island is South Carolina’s most popular state park by visiting its beaches, forests, marshes and other natural elements.
 Plan on taking a long walk around this park’s 5,000 acres.Website

 History buffs will want to take a tour through Port Royal's Old Village, the heart of the town's historic district.
 At the center of this city is a beautiful boardwalk, a favorite among visitors to the area.
 Website

 Hilton Head is a first class resort known for its championship golf courses and miles of scenic beaches.
 A boat tour of The Sea Pines Forest Preserve gives you a close-up view of Hilton Head's indigenous plant and animal life, including the American Alligator.

 Alligator & Wildlife Tour

-Recognized as the country’s first planned city, Savannah is still a bustling seaport with renowned historic districts that preserve its phenomenal 19th century wealth and opulence.
+With its emerald tree canopy, quaint cobblestone streets and majestic architecture, Savannah is still a bustling seaport with renowned historic districts that preserve its phenomenal 19th century wealth and opulence.
 Join a narrated tour of Savannah’s “Historic and Victorian Districts," brave an evening Ghost Walk, or explore the area's magnificent shops.

 Mighty Eighth Air Force Museum